ShaneCDev/TriviaGame/README.md

 # Credits
 - ## Coding
 - Some functions of the quiz were built following a tutorial from Web Dev Simplified.
 [Click here for video](https://www.youtube.com/watch?v=riDzcEQbX6k)
+- [Fisher-Yates Shuffle](https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/) used for shuffling the array of answers.
+- I used this [video](https://www.youtube.com/watch?v=jfOv18lCMmw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=10) by James Q Quick which taught me how to insert local storage data into my leaderboard page, I had to implement the function differently as he did not account for the user playing the quiz multiple times from what I can see.
+- Also used this [video](https://www.youtube.com/watch?v=DFhmNLKwwGw&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=9) from James Q Quick whilst researching local storage.
+- I used [this](https://www.w3schools.com/howto/howto_css_modals.asp) whilst learning how to make modals.

 # Acknowledgments
 I would like to thank: